ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 1.6.2.2.
 Procedure for page upload by SMTP

-1. Activate the e-mail correspondent: see “Account activation” under the heading “Correspondent Management”, page 64.
+1. Activate the e-mail correspondent: see “Account activation” under the heading “Correspondent Management” <#_V456UG_64.
 This triggers the sending of an e-mail containing the security code, as in the following example:-

 ::